petbrueck/sursol/README.md

 No responsibility or liability for the correct functionality of any of the commands is taken!

 ### Server and Field Management
 - `sursol [un]approveHQ` (un)approves interviews on the Survey Solutions Server as Headquarter based on specified rule.
-R software is required.
+R software needs to be installed.
 - `sursol rejectHQ`  rejects interview(s) as Headquarter based on specified rule.
-R software is required.
+R software needs to be installed.
 - `sursol reject`  rejects interview(s) as Supervisor based on specified rule.
-R software is required.
+R software needs to be installed.
 - `sursol varcomm`  leaves a comment at specified variable for specified interviews on the Survey Solutions Server.
-R software is required.
+R software needs to be installed.

 ### Data Management
 - `sursol export`  downloads survey data of a questionnaire from a Survey Solutions Server.
-R software is required.
+R software needs to be installed.
 - `sursol append`  detects all Survey Solutions Version folders  in the specified working directory and appends the survey data versions into master files.
 - `sursol para`  detects all Survey Solutions Version folders in the specified working directory, appends all para data versions and creates descriptive statistics for each interview.
 - `sursol import` imports tabular data exported by Survey Solutions.